Killjoy99/eNtweniBooking/README.md

 4. Create OAuth2.0 Credentials
 5. Retrieve Client ID and Secret

+## `EntweniSDK`

+In the frontend a folder for generating methods to call the backend has the code to generate the frontend api, We named the folder entweni_openapi_sdk for covenience.
+This code generates methods based o the openapi json schema when the dev server is running.
+TODO: updated the entweni_openapi_sdk to also get the models when generating the frontend code for convenience so that we do not send raw json but rather Model data.

 ## `Contributing`

 Contributions to the eNtweni Booking API are welcome and will be closely examined by lead devs before integration.
 If you cannot contribute with writing code, kindly star the project and your efforts will not be taken for granted.
 Thank you for supporting `eNtweni Team`